The Oxford Interdisciplinary Bioscience Doctoral Training Partnership

 We provide an innovative, individually-tailored training programme that includes taught courses in interdisciplinary skills and the opportunity for students to undertake two exploratory research projects with prospective supervisors in their first year before choosing their main 3-year research project.
 Students also undertake a 12-week professional internship to gain direct experience of the areas of work into which they can apply their skills.

-Oxford Brookes University are offering places on the BBSRC funded DTP within the Department of Biological & Medical Sciences in the areas of plant cell biology, virology, insect and spider development, mammalian cell biology, molecular biology, metabolic modelling/systems biology, parasitology and bioimaging.
-The successful candidates will enjoy access to our state of the art facilities, including newly refurbished laboratories and bioimaging suite.
+Oxford Brookes University offers two places on the BBSRC funded DTP within the Department of Biological & Medical Sciences in the areas of plant cell biology, mammalian cell biology, molecular biology, parasitology and bioimaging.
+The successful candidate will enjoy access to our state-of-the-art facilities, including newly refurbished laboratories and bioimaging suite.